corvusdeinanis/cuddlyspaceship/content/meta/external/Love Internet Style.md

 shop in Manhattan or a dozen of us working out of Seth(???)
-Goldstein's living room; it was very picturesque and like the dog that caught the... proverbial dog that caught the bus we landed AT&T as a client.
+Goldstein's living room; it was very picturesque and like the dog that caught the… proverbial dog that caught the bus we landed AT&T as a client.
 We had some calendaring technology they wanted to use and